michaelnisi/troubled/data/posts/2018/podest.md

 [![Podest](/img/podest_app_icon.svg "Podest App Icon")](https://itunes.apple.com/us/app/podest/id794983364)

 Podest is a simple, yet powerful podcast app.
 Its clear interface stays out of the way and puts podcast episodes center stage.
-Access all you need with the simple queue.
-Hear more without losing track.
+Access all your episodes, subscriptions, and other podcasts from a single list, your queue.
+Enjoy more podcasts without losing track.

 > If you want a streamlined & efficient podcast player app, give Podest a try.
 I helped beta test it.—[@a_grebenyuk](https://twitter.com/a_grebenyuk)

-I’m in the process of open sourcing all components, publishing all Swift and JavaScript packages on [GitHub](https://github.com/michaelnisi/), many parts are already there.

 Enough already!
 I’m reluctant to advertising my own work, just [try it](https://itunes.apple.com/us/app/podest/id794983364).
 To support this independent project and make me happy, please rate or review Podest on the App Store.

+I’m in the process of open sourcing all components of the app, publishing all Swift and JavaScript packages on [GitHub](https://github.com/michaelnisi/), many parts are already there.

-Back to the initial question, at least for a second.
-Does it make sense to build something that already exists?
-Podest’s genesis is classic open source, scratching an itch.
-If you discover a use case, not yet covered by existing tools, and have the privilege to invest time, you should *build all the things*, picking up new technologies along the way—Swift in my case.
-Breaking your project down into modules makes time investment manageable.
-At this point, being rewarded with each module you are releasing, the final product becomes secondary.
+Back to the initial question.
+Does it make sense to build something that, in some form or the other, already exists?
+Podest’s genesis is classic open source, scratching an itch, I answered the personal need for a simpler way of listening to podcasts—something I’m truly passionate about.

+If you discover a use case, unsatisfyingly covered by existing tools—these are mostly hard though—and you are privileged to invest time, you should *build all the things*, picking up new technologies along the way.
+Breaking your project down into modules makes the time investment manageable and the final composite becomes secondary, for you are rewarded with each module.
+Open source these components and other people can learn and profit from your work.

 Diversity produces progress.
 Always reinvent the wheel!
-That’s how we learn.
+Learning never stops.

 **There were plenty podcast players, but no podcast browser.
 Try Podest and tell me what you think.**
 [![App Store](/img/app_store.svg "App Store Badge")](https://itunes.apple.com/us/app/podest/id794983364)